docker-compose Plugin

 docker-compose up

-file, pull images (if not available locally), create networks, containers, and volumes, then start the service.
+Reads the docker-compose.yml file, pull images (if not available locally), create networks, containers, and volumes, then start the service.

 docker-compose stop

 Stop running containers while preserving their state and data.
-However it can be restored using the docker-compose up
+However it can be restored using the docker-compose up command.

 docker-compose down